 Feedback Management Systems: Explanation, Step-by-Step Guide, Examples, and Best Tools

-What is a feedback management system?
+What is a customer feedback system?

 Many companies use customer feedback tools as the central pillar of their feedback management system.
 (We talk about several of these tools later in the article—skip ahead now!)